johntiger1/multimodal_fairness/progress.md

 Potential issues: in the note, it says Patient died.
 But the actual mortality event is not recorded for several hours later.
+Is that an issue in practice?
+Is there causal leakage?
+If so, the check if KAgg also addresses it.

 2. ensuring no causal leakage, as per KAgg and Haoran